 Author’s note: while ‘Slovak’ is technically the correct term to describe someone or something from Slovakia, ‘Slovakian’ is also used widely.
 As such, I have used both terms interchangeably in this article in order that everyone looking for this information is able to find it.

-We spent a few days in Bratislava sampling some of the local dishes in various recommended restaurants.
-We returned home still full, but satisfied to the extent that we bought ourselves a Slovak cookbook to make ourselves some of this awesome comfort food over the UK winter.
-In this article, we explore the highlights of Slovakian cuisine and the best places to eat in Bratislava.
+We spent a few days in Bratislava, Slovakia’s capital, sampling some of the local dishes in various recommended restaurants.
+We returned home still full, but satisfied to the extent that we bought ourselves a Slovak cookbook to make ourselves some of what Brits might call ‘comfort food’ over the UK winter.
+In this article, we explore the highlights of Slovak cuisine and the best places to eat in Bratislava.

 If you’re looking for things to do in Bratislava during your visit, take a look at our ideas and sample itinerary.

 Slovakia’s national cuisine is closely entwined with its rural, down-to-earth origins.
 Food in the country has always been about sustenance rather than indulgence.
 The farmers and peasants of old rural Slovakia built diets around whatever would keep them going in the fields.